-231 Grant Avenue - Palo Alto
+231 Grant Avenue -Palo Alto

 OSH is partnering with Mercy Housing and Abode Communities to develop 110 affordable rental workforce apartments for teachers, school employees, and their families.
 The project is being developed with a donation by Meta (formerly Facebook) and in partnership with the City of Palo Alto and five local school and community college districts.
-In January 2022, the Board of Supervisors approved-the project and construction started in August 2023 of additional funding for this proposed new development.
+In January 2022, the Board of Supervisors approved of additional funding for this proposed new development.
 The developer is working on obtaining permits and securing the necessary financing to start construction by July 2023.
 Please visit the 231 Grant | Mercy Housing California & Abode Communities project website for more information.